railsuser2014/openobject-doc-book-en/7/7_18_Process/7_18_Process_integ.rst

 objective.

-From a mapping process, integrating management and the changing needs of each employee becomes very useful for the fulfillment of each.
+From a mapping process, integrating management and the changing needs of each employee becomes very useful for the fulfilment of each.
 Based on that, each employee becomes aware of his own personal contribution to the company's value chain.
 This representation also helps an employee's own personal management because it shows his place and his role in the overall process, very often over